Blog

 Running a successful business means incorporating factors like expediency and operational ease.
 With everything going at top speed, sometimes grabbing something healthy to eat falls by the wayside.
 We know it should be a priority, but let’s be realistic.
 That’s why vending machines are so popular!
 But what if there was a happy medium between grabbing a pre-packaged snack from the machine and sitting at a cafe or restaurant?
 Enter the micro market.

-What is a Micro Market?
+What is a Micro-Market?

-Micro markets are designed to serve environments where traditional vending was the norm, but management wants to offer their patrons something more.
+Micro-market vending is designed to serve environments where traditional vending was the norm, but management wants to offer their patrons something more.
 According to the National Automatic Merchandising Association (NAMA), micro markets are “unattended retail environments where consumers can engage with products on shelves and in open coolers, allowing them to pick up products, review nutrition information, and more.”

 Consumers can use self-check-out kiosks to pay for their purchases easily without using cash.
 Some micro markets, for example, in office buildings, allow people to pay with company-issued cards.
 And some are even so advanced that you can pay with a fingerprint!
 Micro markets are essentially the hybrid of a traditional vending machine (no cashier, automatic payments) and legacy convenience stores (pre-packaged foods and drinks to grab on the go).